firulais/snap-RPi/README.md

 ## How to run

 Run the python script from your Pi (with sudo!).
 Access Snap! from the browser on your main computer.
-Import RPiGPIO.xml file into SNap!.
+Import RPiGPIO.xml file into Snap!.

 You may have to change the IP address in the blocks (right click + _Edit_) so it points to your Raspberry Pi on your network.